mdlincoln/mdlincoln.github.io/pages/plotly.md

 ## Advanced analysis

-Using R, I have generated a web interface that implements some measurements of these questions: [`https://mdlincoln.shinyapps.io/gettysales/`](https://mdlincoln.shinyapps.io/gettysales/) (I will provide the login information during the session)
+Using R, I have generated a web interface that implements some measurements of these questions.
+(I will provide the login information during the session)